emiliano-gandini-outeda/LibreCourse/devroadmap.md

 ### **Phase 0: Foundation & Setup (Non-Negotiable Prerequisites)**

-This phase is about setting up the project for success, security, and maintainability before writing core application logic.

 * **0.1.
 Project Initialization & Config**

   * **Description:** Standard Django project setup with a modern, decoupled structure.